mackorone/mms/doc/WINDOWS-README .txt

 Setting up Visual Studio Project (VS)
 =====================================
-Once freeglut is installed as per the above instruction you will want to create a project in Visual Studio.
-To do this automatically:
+Once freeglut is installed as per the above instruction, create a project in Visual Studio:

-These instructions will work on VS 2013 Profesional, and likely be simlar to other versions.
+(Note: these instructions will work on VS 2013 Profesional, and likely be simlar to other versions)

 1) Open VS and select: File -> New -> Project From Existing Code